 Hereditary neuropathy is a medical term that refers to a group of different inherited medical conditions that cause progressive loss of function (and sensation) from abnormally working nerves that carry signals from the spinal cord to muscles.

 Hydrocephalus is primarily an excessive accumulation of fluid in the brain.
-This excess of cerebrospinal fluid accumulation causes the fluid spaces of the brain to enlarge.
-The cause is not well understood but can be congenital or acquired in nature.
+This excess of cerebrospinal fluid accumulation causes the fluid spaces of the brain to enlarge causing pressure on the surrounding brain.
+The causes of hydrocephalus may be congenital, following a bleed into the brain (intraventricular hemorrhage), infections, malformations of the brain or even brain tumors in certain locations of the brain.
+The treatment options include endoscopic third ventriculostomy, cauterization of the choroid plexus, shunt placement.

 Hyperhidrosis is the medical term for excessive sweating.